March 27, 2020 4 min read

 There are a few must-visit vantage spots around the circuit to fully enjoy 24 hours experience, regardless of whether you are first time visitor or regular racing enthusiast.
 Please don't miss the start, and the Pit Straight is the best spot to watch it.
-2020 24 Hours of Le Mans will begin at 4:00 pm on and ends at 4:00 pm on Sunday.
+2020 24 Hours of Le Mans will begin at 4:00 pm on Saturday and ends 4:00 pm on Sunday.

 Legendary spots like Tertre Rouge, Mulsanne, and Arnage, allows you to witness some spectacular overtaking actions.
 Legendary points where drivers brake hard around tight corners of the track and then accelerate back out of the bend.
 The "Gold Hour" of the Link-Up Corner (Raccordement) shares a fantastic sunset view and allows you to admire the pit lane in golden light.
 Earlybirds can enjoy the first rays of dawn as the sun rises over the Dunlop bridge on Sunday morning.

 The grandstands are opposite of the garages, the best place to watch the drivers take to the track or witness refueling, repairs, and driver changes.
 There are the members access grandstands and the exclusive VIP suites offering an unbeatable view and experience over the Circuit des 24 Heures du Mans and the race, accommodated by immaculate service.